-Brooke Smart is in her third year as an assistant coach with the Golden Hurricane softball team.
+Brooke Smart completed her third year as an assistant coach with the Golden Hurricane softball team.
 Her responsibilities include coaching outfielders and catchers, serving as the dugout coach, and coordinating camps.

 Smart played outfield for the Golden Hurricane from 2006-09 and led TU to two Conference USA regular season and tournament championships, and to three NCAA Tournament appearances.
 Prior to returning to her alma mater, she spent one year as an assistant coach at Catoosa High School and a student-assistant coach at TU while finishing her degree.

 During the summer of 2010, Smart played softball in Germany, competing with the Darmstadt Rockets of Bundesliga, the top German sports league.

 During the fall of 2009, Smart was a student teacher at Wells Middle School in Catoosa and served as an assistant coach with the Catoosa High School varsity softball team.
 In the spring of 2009, she served as a student teacher at Sequoyah Elementary School in Tulsa, and helped the TU program as a student assistant coach.

 Smart finished her playing career as only the fourth player in TU history to record 100 RBI and the fifth player to score 100 runs.
 She still ranks among the top 10 in 13 categories, including slugging percentage, on-base percentage, hits, runs, RBI, home runs, doubles, total bases, walks, and games played, starts, and at-bats.
 She was a First Team All-C-USA selection as a senior.